-I ordered Drunken Noodles (or Pad Kee Mao) at a small Thai-place in Naples, Florida, where I visited my Dad.
-I didn’t expect much, but when I took the first bite, I already thought: YUM!
+My drunken noodles with roasted pumpkin were inspired by the Drunken Noodles (or Pad Kee Mao) I ordered at a small Thai-place in Naples, Florida, where I visited my Dad.
+Right when I took the first bite, I just thought: YUM!

 Back home in Berlin I started looking for drunken noodles recipes and tried around with ingredients.
 I admit it took me a while to get it.
 Galangal, ginger, peanuts and Worcestershire sauce did not work me.
 The fluffy tofu finally got kicked out too.